Hughes–Stovin syndrome: Cause

-The pathogenesis of this syndrome is still not clear and not complete, as there has not been enough studies on it, and therefore not enough published literature.
+The pathogenesis of this syndrome is still not clear and not complete, as there have not been enough studies on it, and therefore not enough published literature.
 It has been presumed that the possible causes of this syndrome include presence of infections and/or possibly angiodysplasia, characterized by vascular malformation of the gut.
 The possibility of the disease being a consequence of infections was ruled out as the use of antibiotics did not aid patients.
 Angiodysplasia could be an underlying cause of Hughes-Stovin as it can account for the vascular changes.
 As Hughes-Stovin syndrome is clinically considered an autoimmune disorder, the primary mechanism by which it precedes is presumed to be in the same manner as other autoimmune disorders, the syndrome occurs when the body begins attacking its own cells.
 This syndrome yields the inflammation of blood vessels in the body due to the body's overreactive immune system targeting affected cells.
 This causes coagulation, forming blood clots and begins the development of pulmonary aneurysms and thrombosis.